Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug2_ai.md

 Access location at address 0x00039900 that is between sections and is not allowed to access.
 This triggers the memory check error(s) and displays at Vitis IDE console.

 <img src="images/aie_sim_mem-check3.png">

-**Note:** The error messages may be rolled out of visible area, scroll up from console window to inspect the expected error messages.
+**Note**: The error messages may be rolled out of visible area, scroll up from console window to inspect the expected error messages.

 ### Step 7.
 Additional test
 For invalid memory access that is out of kernel program memory range, for example 0xdeadbeef, a segfault error will be thrown regardless of whether the `--enable-memory-check` option is enabled/disabled.